Skip to main content

 What happens to my reserve material at the end of the semester?

-Can multiple professors share a reserve item?
+Can multiple instructors share a Course Reserve item?

 Should I be concerned about copyright?

 Yes.
 Faculty and instructors are responsible for ensuring that their Course Reserve requests are in compliance with U.S. copyright law and the specifics of The College of Saint Rose Copyright Policy.
 Circulation